 We have already touched on how viewing nature scenes help you relax, which is basically the same as lowering your stress.
 But, there is so much evidence that we needed to create another spot on our list.
 A study published in the journal Public Health reported that people who walked in forested areas experienced less production of cortisol, the stress hormone, than those participants who walked in suburban areas.

 In fact, the stress-reducing benefits of nature images are so pronounced that the Japanese have coined the term Shinrin-yoku, which means forest bathing or taking in the forest atmosphere.
 Shinrin-yoku has been shown to have positive physiological gains.
-The NIH published a 2010 study cataloging the effects.
+The NIH published a 2010 study cataloguing the effects.

 11. Experience More Happiness

-Do we really appreciate how much spending time in the natural elements can improve our mood?
+Do we really appreciate how much spending time in natural elements can improve our mood?
 Most of us underestimate what nature can do to improve our state of mind.
-Compared to activities we perform indoors, we seem to feel happier when we take part in the same activities outside.
+Compared to the activities we perform indoors, we seem to feel happier when we take part in the same activities outside.
 For instance, walking on a treadmill in a stinky gym is nowhere near as satisfying as walking in a park.

 If you cannot get into nature as much as you would like, you can simply remind your brain of the healing powers of the countryside by surrounding yourself with photographs and images of outdoors scenes.